ghobadian/simple_client_server_chat/README.md

-# simple_client_server_chat
+# Simple Client-Server Chat

-a simple client server messenger program with help of socket programming/multithreaded programming
+A simple client-server messenger program using socket programming and multithreaded programming in C.

+## Features
+- **Client-Server Communication**: Supports basic messaging between a client and server.
+- **Multithreading**: Utilizes multithreading for handling multiple clients.
+- **Socket Programming**: Demonstrates the use of socket programming in C.

+## Prerequisites
+- C Compiler (gcc)
+- CMake (for building the project)